skienzmatishun/rippreport/content/p/happy-july-4th/index.md

 ---
-title: "HAPPY JULY 4TH"
+title: HAPPY JULY 4TH
 date: 2019-07-04
-thumbnail: "img/happy-july-4th.png"
+thumbnail: img/happy-july-4th.png
 categories:
 - holiday
 authors:
 - admin
+alttags: "American flag waving against a blue sky, symbolizing military service and oaths of allegiance to defend the nation"
 ---
 Please remember all the military personal that gave their life or were wounded defending your rights.
 All military personal start their military service by swearing an Oath of Enlistment:

 I, \_\_\_\_\_, do solemnly swear (or affirm) that I will support and defend the Constitution of the United States against all enemies, foreign and domestic; that I will bear true faith and allegiance to the same; and that I will obey the orders of the President of the United States and the orders of the officers appointed ...